Founder of the Sasanian dynasty: ruled AD 224- 241

 Having imposed his authority on western Iran, in AD 227 Ardashir moved east, where a coalition led by the Arsacid king of Armenia (which included the formidable Kushans of Bactria) was determined to restore Parthian rule.
 Ardashir defeated them or bought them off, and recovered for Persia the territories of Makran (which included part of north-west Arabia on the other side of the Persian Gulf, now Oman), Sistan, Hyrcania, Margiana and Chorasmia.
 The Kushans in Bactria and India recognised his authority.
 Only Armenia remained - it took a ten year war to bring Armenia under his control.

-Mazdaean majesty, Ardashir, king of kings, who is descended from the gods.
+Mazdaean majesty, Ardashir, king of kings of Eran, who is descended from the gods.

 Coin of Ardashir I, with a Zoroastrian fire-altar on the reverse